-Wembley will be confirmed as the host stadium for the 2023 Champions League final later this month, reports claim.
+Wembley has been confirmed as the host stadium for the 2023 Champions League final.

-According to the Associated Press, the ground in north-west London has been selected for the European Cup final to mark the centenary year of the opening of the original Wembley in 1923.
+The ground is north-west London has been selected for the European Cup final to mark the centenary year of the opening of the original Wembley in 1923.

 The new Wembley has staged two Champions League finals since opening in 2006, with Barcelona beating Manchester United under the arch in 2011, and Borussia Dortmund losing to Bayern Munich in an all-German affair two years later.

 Before the old Wembley was closed in 2000 it had hosted five European Cup finals, though had never staged one since the competition was rebranded as the Champions League in 1992.

 Additionally, Sevilla will stage the Europa League final in 2021 while Belfast will host the European Super Cup the same year.